Carolina Jessamine: Sunny Evergreen Vine

 Unlike some of the more vigorous vines (i.e., queen’s wreath and tangerine crossvine), Carolina jessamine grows manageably and needs minimal pruning.

+To invigorate it, remove 1/3 of the canopy every year and give it a hard prune every few years.
 You can lightly prune it after it’s done blooming to shape or remove any dead or damaged branches.

 Plant Lover Facts